renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Why *have* the Kings of the West been the Certani's main victims?
 Certainly one possibility is that they're weaker.
-Though the Kings of the West are often wealthier than those of the East, they are also often less militaristic and more mercantile—thus they're more vulnerable to insurrection.
+Though the Kings of the West are often wealthier than those of the East, they are also often less militaristic and more mercantile — thus they're more vulnerable to insurrection.

 Another possibility is that the Certanis are a cat's-paw; if so, who's agenda are they really serving?

 It might be the Kings of the East; they may using the Certanis to weaken and slay the Kings of the West, in a way that the Commonwealth will not rapidly intervene to stop.
-It might be the Goblin Kings, for much the same reason—this may be more likely, given that the Certanis are expanding rapidly towards the coast of the Glass Sea.
+It might be the Goblin Kings, for much the same reason — this may be more likely, given that the Certanis are expanding rapidly towards the coast of the Glass Sea.
 Even more sinister is that the Goblins may be doing this to curry favor with the Eastern Kings.
 It could also be the Leapers; they may have decided to undermine the Kingdoms with guile rather than overt subjugation.
-It might even be a Tempter—or a spirit like them—seeking power for themselves.
+It might even be a Tempter — or a spirit like them — seeking power for themselves.

 </aside>